waikato-llm/audio-dataset-converter/plugins/to-data.md

                         The split names to use for the generated splits.
                         (default: None)
   -o OUTPUT, --output OUTPUT
-                        The directory to store the images in.
+                        The directory to store the audio files in.
 Any defined splits get added beneath there. (default: None)
 ```